Explainable Binary Classification of Separable Shape Ensembles: Curve FIE

-\begin{lemma} Given a (centered) open or closed regular curve $\bm{o}:\mathcal{I} \rightarrow \mathbb{R}^d$ with unit-speed reparametrization, the symmetric counterpart of SVD~\eqref{eq:landmark_stnd} is proportional to an $O(n^{-1})$ quadrature such that $s_i \propto (i-1)/n$ or $O(n^{-2})$ quadrature such that $s_i \propto (2i-1)/2n$. \end{lemma} \begin{proof} A uniform sequence of quadrature nodes with weights $1/n$ over length-normalized unit-speed reparametrization, $s \in [0,1]$, admits a (left) Riemann sum with nodes $s_i = (i-1)/n$ converging generally at $O(n^{-1})$ or mid-point Riemann sum with nodes $s_i = (2i-1)/2n$ converging generally at $O(n^{-2})$.
-Note our convention for closed curves assumes $\bm{x}_1 = \bm{x}_{n+1}$ is the duplicate point for the closure of the discrete polygonal form and is omitted from the sum over $n$ sub-intervals.
-And, for closed curves, both methods admit improved convergence reconciled by the periodicity of component functions~\cite{weideman2002}.
-More generally, convergence rates are limited to the case of open curves and the last (first) landmark is omitted from the left (right) Riemann sum. \end{proof}

-Lemma~\ref{lemma:svd_quadrature} offers a seemingly novel interpretation that specific landmark standardizations~\cite{bryner20142d, grey2023separable} act as simple quadratures---albeit restricted to regular curves which our segmented grains may not satisfy prior to smoothing.
-However, generally any constant-weight quadrature rule over a fixed reparametrization according to arbitrary integral measure $d\mu(s)$ can be described as a scaling of~\eqref{eq:landmark_stnd} with an appropriate selection nodes $(s_i)$ mapping to $(\bm{x}_i)$---\ie, for strictly piecewise smooth curves consider a composite integral rule over knots of a spline coincident with the singularities.
-The motivation is not restricted by an assumption that curves must be regular but, instead, that~\eqref{eq:Riemann_sum} can be interpreted as a constant-weight quadrature for any measurable curve.
-However, with regular curve interpolations of data, we revisit this interpretation and generalize Lemma~\ref{lemma:svd_quadrature} by a spectral method for alternative approximations of closed, periodic curve representations in Section~\ref{subsec:Nystrom} offering a \emph{weighted} landmark standardization.
-Otherwise, alternative quadratures can be sought.
+This eludes to an interpretation that specific landmark standardizations~\cite{bryner20142d, grey2023separable} act as simple Riemann sums for integrable curves.
+Generally, any constant-weight quadrature rule over a fixed reparametrization according to arbitrary integral measure $d\mu(s)$ can be described as a weighted version of of~\eqref{eq:landmark_stnd} with an appropriate sequence of nodes $(s_i)$ mapping to $(\boldsymbol{x}_i)$.
+Thus~\eqref{eq:Riemann_sum} can be interpreted as a quadrature (numerical integration) for any integrable curve.